chali/spotbugsFailExample/Readme.md

-# Example of failure for spotbugs gradle plugin and Gradle 4.10 Nightly snapshot
+# Example of failure for spotbugs gradle plugin and Gradle 4.10-rc-1

 To reproduce you can call `./gradlew clean build --stacktrace`